StefMa/Upgrade-Go-Action/README.md

 **gh-token**</br>
 The gh-token that is used to create the pull request.
 Defaults to `secrets.GITHUB_TOKEN`.
-Please note that actions won't run with that token.
-So a custom token might be desirable.
+Please note that actions on the created PR won't run with that token.
+So a custom token might be desired.

+> [!IMPORTANT]
+> Using the default `secrets.GITHUB_TOKEN` requires enabling
+> "GitHub Actions are allowed to create PRs" in the repository settings.
+> Settings -> Actions -> General -> (Scroll down) Allow GitHub Actions to create and approve pull requests

 ## Release